aws-samples/aws-redshift-udfs-textanalytics/README.md

 4. Choose Deploy.
 5. When the application has deployed, chose **CloudFormation stack** from the Application **Deployments** tab
 6. Choose the stack **Outputs**
-7. Select the IAM role ARN shown as the output labelled **RedshiftLambdaInvokeRole**, and associate it with your Redshift cluster using the Redshift console .
+7. Select the IAM role ARN shown as the output labelled **RedshiftLambdaInvokeRole**, and associate it with your Redshift cluster using the Redshift console.
 8. Select the SQL code that is shown as the value of the output labelled **SQLScriptExternalFunction** - copy and paste this SQL into your Redshift SQL client or the Redshift console query editor.

 Then try the query examples below, or examples of your own, using the UDF.